-More than 20 killed as Bangladesh protesters renew call for Hasina to quit
+At least 30 killed as Bangladesh protesters renew call for Hasina to quit

 But protests have continued demanding accountability for violence the demonstrators blame on the government’s use of excessive force.

-The unrest, which spurred the government to shut down internet services, is its biggest test since January when deadly protests erupted after Hasina’s Awami League party won a fourth straight term in elections boycotted by the main opposition Bangladesh Nationalist Party (BNP).
+The unrest, which spurred the government to shut down internet services, is its biggest test since January when deadly protests erupted after Hasina’s Awami League won a fourth straight term in elections boycotted by the BNP.

 The protests have now grown into a wider antigovernment movement across the South Asian nation of some 170 million people.
 At least 11,000 people have been arrested in recent weeks.

-Critics of Hasina, along with human rights groups, have accused her government of using excessive force to stamp out the movement, a charge it denies.
+Critics of Hasina, along with several rights groups, have accused her government of using excessive force to stamp out the movement, a charge it denies.

+“We want the government to resign,” Jahirul Islam, a restaurant worker in Dhaka, told Al Jazeera.